 Remove from heat and add the sugar and cherry Jello.
 Stir until both are dissolved.

-Add the canned pineapple, chopped celery and diced apple.
+Add the drained, canned pineapple, chopped celery and diced apple.
 Stir into the Jello mixture until well-coated.
 Pour mixture into serving bowl and let stand for about 10 minutes.

 If desired, sprinkle with toasted pecans and cover with Saran wrap.
 Refrigerate over night.